 Karen Carlton, Grants & Operations Coordinator.
 Pronouns: she, her, hers.
 After spending a good part of her career as an advocate for people with disabilities, Karen is thrilled to be working for Laughing Gull Foundation on the philanthropy side of the nonprofit arena, supporting other issue areas that she is passionate about.
 Karen’s work with First In Families of North Carolina and Community Partnerships provided a good foundation for her work with LGF, and Karen has increasingly focused her work on grants management and "all things data."
 Karen also loves getting to know LGF grantees.
 Karen has a Bachelor of Arts in Psychology and Sociology from Meredith College.
 After spending 8 years commuting to Durham from Raleigh, Karen realized that Durham is "home" and moved there in 2015.
 She and her pack of three dogs love it!
-In her spare time, Karen loves watching her niece play beach volleyball at Louisiana State University.
+In her spare time, Karen loves watching her 11 nieces and nephews grow into excellent young adults and seeing where life takes them.
 She also spends time with a young man with Down Syndrome, who crawled into her heart almost 30 years ago.

 Dr. LaTonya Penny, Chief Executive.
 Pronouns: She, her, hers.
 Dr. Penny is a longtime advocate for those who have been pushed to the margins.
 She brings over 20 years of experience leading organizations, serving as an executive director, consultant, and organizer.
 She founded Mary's Grace Incorporated in 2013 to assist faith communities and schools with creating safe spaces of inclusion with persons who are differently abled.
 Most recently she served as the Executive Director of Family Abuse Services of Alamance County, Inc. and the Associate Director of Church Services for All Belong Center for Inclusive Education.
 Dr. Penny is committed to giving time and talents to the community and does so by participating on the boards of North Carolina Coalition to End Homelessness (NCCEH) and L'Arche North Carolina.
 Her commitment to inclusion led her and her partner to launch Belonging Fellowship, a ministry committed to creating a safe space for all to live out their faith and make an impact in their community through community service and giving.
 She is a published writer and sought after speaker.
 Dr. Penny earned a Bachelor of Arts from North Carolina Agricultural and Technical State University, a Master of Arts from East Carolina University, a Master of Divinity from Wake Forest University and she completed her Doctor of Ministry from Campbell University.
 She is the mother of twins and enjoys spending quality time with family and friends.